mushroomsandchai/eia/README.md

 A data pipeline for Energy Information Administration (EIA) data using Apache Airflow, dbt, cosmos and PostgreSQL with infrastructure as code via Terraform.

-## Based on the evaluation criteria, here's a problem description worth the full 4 points:

----

 ## Problem Description

 The U.S. Energy Information Administration (EIA) publishes near real-time and historical data on electricity generation, grid demand, and cross-border energy flows across the United States.
 While this data is freely accessible via the EIA API, it is returned in a raw, fragmented format, split across multiple endpoints, inconsistently typed, and lacking the joins and aggregations needed to draw meaningful conclusions.